Adroiti/docs-for-code-review-tools/checkstyle-OuterTypeFilename.md

 ## Description

-To avoid any confusion or misunderstanding, outer type name and the file name shiuld.
+To avoid any confusion or misunderstanding, outer type name and the file name should.
 For example, the class `Foo` must be in a file named `Foo.java`.

 ## Examples